Coder-RD/SQL-Challenge/README.md

 This repository contains my daily SQL practice solutions from **HackerRank**, where I solve SQL challenges to strengthen my database knowledge, query-writing skills, logical thinking, problem-solving abilities, and data analysis skills.

-The goal is to solve **one SQL challenge every day for 100 days** and continuously improve my SQL and database skills. 💻🗄️📊
+The goal is to solve **one SQL challenge every day for 100 days** and continuously improve my SQL, database, and analytical skills. 💻🗄️📊

 ---